shubham526/SIGIR2021-Entity-Retrieval/README.md

 # Entity Retrieval Using Fine-Grained Entity Aspects
 Shubham Chatterjee and Laura Dietz.
 2021.
 Entity Retrieval Using Fine-Grained Entity Aspects.
 In _Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR ’21)._

-This is an online appendix for the paper.
-This repository contains
-- code associated with this paper and the instructions on how to execute the code.
+This repository contains code associated with this paper and the instructions on how to execute the code.
+For detailed instructions on how to run the code, [read the documentation](https://github.com/shubham526/SIGIR2021-Entity-Retrieval/wiki/Entity-Retrieval-Using-Fine-Grained-Entity-Aspects).
-- additional resources developed for this paper, including an aspect-linked version of the corpus from [TREC Complex Answer Retrieval (CAR)](http://trec-car.cs.unh.edu/).

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]